foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/elemw_grp.rst

 Ensure that you satisfy the following general conditions before calling the function:

  - ``in1``, ``in2`` and ``out`` tensors must be valid (see :ref:`mli_tnsr_struc`)
-   and satisfy data requirements of the used version of the kernel.
+   and satisfy data requirements of the specific version of the kernel.

  - Shapes of ``in1``, ``in2`` and ``out`` tensors must be compatible, which implies the following requirements: